POPWorldMedia/POPForums/docs/elastickitlibrary.md

 ```
 * `Url`: The base URL for the ElasticSearch endpoints
 * `Key`: After v16.x, this will optionally set an API key, using the format `id|key` (that's a pipe separating the ID and API key).
 Make sure that you use the ID, not the name.
-* `Provider`: This is optional and not actually implemented anywhere other than in our Azure Functions example project, where it's used to switch between `elasticsearch`, `azuresearch` and the default bits in the `PopForums.Sql` library.
+* `Provider`: This is optional in the web app and not actually implemented anywhere other than in our Azure Functions example project, where it's used to switch between `elasticsearch`, `azuresearch` and the default bits in the `PopForums.Sql` library.

 Configuring ElasticSearch and setting up security rules for it are beyond the scope of this wiki.